gardefjord/adamgardefjord/index.markdown

 # ✎
 # Adam Gardefjord — Interaction and UX Designer.

-__Interaction and UX Designer with over 10 years working on digital products.__
+__Interaction and UX Designer with over 10 years of working on digital products.__

 LinkedIn: [adamgardefjord](https://www.linkedin.com/in/gardefjord/)